- New York (1996)

 Peter was one of the attorneys in the office who participated in the successful trial and appellate defense of a "reverse discrimination" suit involving one of the nation’s oldest voluntary metropolitan school desegregation programs involving urban and suburban schools.

-Peter J. Weishaar was chosen for inclusion on the 2012 New York Super Lawyers - Upstate list, an honor reserved for those lawyers who have shown excellence in practice.
+Peter was also chosen for inclusion on the New York Super Lawyers - Upstate list, an honor reserved for those lawyers who have shown excellence in practice.
 Only five percent of the attorneys in New York each year are named to the Super Lawyer list.
 Super Lawyers is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.

 Peter is a regular speaker at the Western New York Fire District Officers Legislative Association's annual fall workshop, and he has also been a speaker for several other professional continuing education forums covering topics ranging from the negotiation of physician employment contracts to litigating the local form residential real estate contract.